Alcidespb24/RAG/output.md

 # (7)

-The ASC X12N 278— Health Care Services Review— Request for Review and Response (278), May 2006, ASC X12N/005010X217, and Errata to Health Care Services Review—Request for Review and Response.
+The ASC X12N 278— Health Care Services Review— Request for Review and Response (278), May 2006, ASC X12N/005010X217, and Errata to Health Care Services Review— Request for Review and Response (278), May 2006, ASC X12N/005010X217.

 # (8)